rajdyp/my-study-deck/terraform/hands-on_labs.md

 14. Create a validation for internal port to always be 1880.
 15. Create a validation for external port to be in the part range 0 - 65535.
 16. Create seperate terraform files for variables and output.
 17. Override default variable value with another terraform file.
+18. How to create and use multiple tfvars file for different envrionments.